 Valley theatres he has worked with include Phoenix Theatre, Southwest Shakespeare Company, East Valley Children's Theatre, Hale Centre Theatre, Theatre Works, Desert Foothills Theatre, Scottsdale Desert Stages Theatre and others.

-Jere is the theatre teacher at Mountain View High School as well as an adjunct faculty member at Mesa Community College.
-He lives in Mesa, AZ with his wife Allyson, and three MVP's: Maggie (13), Max (11), and Mayzie (8).
+Jere is the Fine Arts Director at American Leadership Academy's Queen Creek High School He lives in Mesa, AZ with his wife Allyson, and three MVP's: Maggie (15), Max (14), and Mayzie (11).

 From the Critics